 When the intruder saw her, he pulled out a knife, advanced on Marlene, and tried to stab her.
 She executed a fast disarm, taking the knife out of his hand – and the knife fell to the floor.
 The intruder tackled her to the floor, attempting to pin her down as he tried to pull her top off.
 Marlene used one of the basic rape prevention techniques taught in EDA Krav Maga to instantly injure the attacker and throw him off.
 He then rolled away, went after the knife on the floor, and as he did, Marlene jumped on his back, locking in a choke as she did so.
 The intruder fell backward, plunging Marlene through the glass table in the middle of the lounge and forcing her to release the choke.

 When she struggled up, he had regained the knife and came in for another attack.
-Marlene again parried the knife arm, executed a strong disarm, took the knife away from the assailant and counterattacked fiercely at the same time, inflicting severe injuries to the attacker.
+Marlene again parried the knife arm, executed a strong disarm, took the knife away from the assailant and counterattacked fiercely at the same time, inflicting severe injuries to the attacker using his own knife.
 The intruder panicked, began to run, and escaped by throwing himself out of the window through which he had climbed.

 Marlene suffered several bruises, but not a single cut, and was not harmed by the attacker’s knife at all through the process of the attempted knife attacks.